Sven Brandherm, Dr. rer. nat.

 Member of the group since: 03/2018

-University Degree: M.Sc. in Chemical Biology, TU Dortmund University
+University Degree: Dr. rer. nat. in Chemical Biology, TU Dortmund University

 Expertise: organic synthesis, structure-based drug design, DNA-encoded chemistry, library synthesis